 Don't know what to get your loved ones this Christmas?
 Here are some gift ideas that should make their day without blowing your budget.

 Gifts for free

-Mixed CDs: This is a nice thoughtful present for friends and family that is really easy to make and will cost you nothing if you have a few spare blank CDs lying around or have a streaming service that allows you to share playlists.
+Mixed CDs/online playlists: This is a nice thoughtful present for friends and family that is really easy to make and will cost you nothing if you have a few spare blank CDs lying around or have a streaming service that allows you to share playlists.
 It's a great way to introduce loved ones to some new music or make them smile with some of their favourite tunes.

 Save the planet: Community websites like Freegle, Freecycle and SnaffleUp encourage people to give away things they no longer need, anything from furniture and electrical goods to baby gear and bicycles.
 Sign up and root around for something that would make a good gift.